awsdocs/amazon-sns-developer-guide/doc_source/firehose-message-analysis-elasticsearch.md

-# Analyzing messages for Amazon ES destinations<a name="firehose-message-analysis-elasticsearch"></a>
+# Analyzing messages for OpenSearch Service destinations<a name="firehose-message-analysis-elasticsearch"></a>

-This page describes how to analyze Amazon SNS messages sent through Amazon Kinesis Data Firehose delivery streams to Amazon Elasticsearch Service \(Amazon ES\) destinations\.
+This page describes how to analyze Amazon SNS messages sent through Amazon Kinesis Data Firehose delivery streams to Amazon OpenSearch Service \(OpenSearch Service\) destinations\.

-**To analyze SNS messages sent through Kinesis Data Firehose delivery streams to Amazon ES destinations**
+**To analyze SNS messages sent through Kinesis Data Firehose delivery streams to OpenSearch Service destinations**

-1. Configure your Amazon ES resources\.
-For instructions, see [Getting Started with Amazon Elasticsearch Service](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html) in the *Amazon Elasticsearch Service Developer Guide*\.
+1. Configure your OpenSearch Service resources\.
+For instructions, see [Getting Started with Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/es-gsg.html) in the *Amazon OpenSearch Service Developer Guide*\.

 1. Configure your delivery stream\.
-For instructions, see [Choose Amazon ES for Your Destination](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-elasticsearch) in the *Amazon Kinesis Data Firehose Developer Guide*\.
+For instructions, see [Choose OpenSearch Service for Your Destination](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-elasticsearch) in the *Amazon Kinesis Data Firehose Developer Guide*\.

-1. Run a query using Amazon ES queries and Kibana\.
-For more information, see [Step 3: Search Documents in an Amazon ES Domain](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg-search.html) and [Kibana](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-kibana.html) in the *Amazon Elasticsearch Service Developer Guide*\.
+1. Run a query using OpenSearch Service queries and Kibana\.
+For more information, see [Step 3: Search Documents in an OpenSearch Service Domain](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/es-gsg-search.html) and [Kibana](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/es-kibana.html) in the *Amazon OpenSearch Service Developer Guide*\.

 ## Example query<a name="example-es-query"></a>